 The job outlook for nurse anesthetists is not as promising, however.
 According to the BLS, jobs for nurse anesthetists will grow by 19% by the year 2024.
 Although this is still faster than average compared to all occupations, it is significantly slower compared to nurse practitioners and nurse midwives.

 Certified nurse midwives—or CNMs—provide care to pregnant women before, during, and after labor.
 This includes performing gynecological examinations and delivering prenatal care, for instance.
 Nurse midwives also deliver babies and provide medical care to newborn babies.

 Certified nurse midwives make significantly less than nurse anesthetists and slightly less than nurse practitioners, but they are still well-paid compared to all health practitioners.
-As of May 2016, nurse midwives earned an annual median wage of $99,770.
+Nurse midwives earn an annual median wage of $99,770.

 The job outlook for certified nurse midwives is positive.
 By the year 2024, jobs for CNMs will grow by 25%, which is faster than average compared to all occupations.
 Still, the number of midwives practicing in the United States remains relatively low, so this equates to only about 1,300 new jobs for nurse midwives.